leoneloliver/xlllo/README.md

 I developed I simple app prototype with Angular7 using Angular CLI.

 ### Installation
-Fist of all I need to work around some issues and solve them to make my Angular CLI environment working properly.
+Fist of all I needed to work around a few issues and solve them to make my Angular CLI environment working properly.

 ```sh
 $ npm install -g @angular/cli